 To address cigarette butt litter, Keep America Beautiful’s CLPP advocates that communities integrate four proven approaches:

-- Support enforcement of local litter laws, including cigarette litter.
+- Encourage enforcement of litter laws, including cigarette litter;